Robert Conquest: What to Do When the Russians Come (1984)

 "But why should we fear that such an ordeal may face us?
 The economic potential of the West in gross national product is far greater than that of the Soviet Union....In fact, the Soviet Union is economically far behind the United States.
 American technology is always a generation ahead of theirs.
 They have to turn to the United States for wheat.
 The Soviet economy is at a dead end.
 The Communist system has failed to win support in any of the countries of Eastern Europe.
 The Soviet idea has no attractions.
 On any calculation—of economic power or social advance or intellectual progress there could be no question of the Russians imposing their will.
 But in terms of actual military power, the West's advantage does not seem to have been made use of.
 It is at least matched, and many would say overmatched, in the nuclear field; the Western forces in Europe have less than half the striking power of their opponents.
 It is no good our being more advanced than they are if this is not translated into power—both military power and political willpower."

 In 1986 Conquest affirmed that "a science-fiction attitude is a great help in understanding the Soviet Union.
 It isn't so much whether they're good or bad, exactly; they're not bad or good as we'd be bad or good.
 It's far better to look at them as Martians than as people like us."

 Reflections on a Ravaged Century (1999)

 Reflections on a Ravaged Century is a book devoted to the psychological roots of fanaticism, in which Conquest argues that Communism and Nazism were equal and more twins than opposites.

 There is much more in this book about communism than Nazism, partly because of Conquest's greater expertise on communism, and partly because comparatively few Western intellectuals became Nazis.
 He focuses mainly on attacks on intellectuals in the West who became communists because they felt or believed that this was "anti-fascism" or "anti-Nazism".

 Laws of politics

-Conquest posited two laws of politics, apparently not referenced in any of his books but as observations he made in conversations while alive:
+Conquest posited two laws of politics, apparently not referenced in any of his books but as observations he made in conversations: